-In the afternoon, hear how the present-day Shrine was established by Father Alfred Hope Patten.
-Tour the Shrine Church, discover why Pilgrims still visit this special place today and what they actually do here!
-Light a candle in the special Holy House and find out about the well.
+Discover why Pilgrims have visited Walsingham for nearly 1000 years!
+Dress as a medieval pilgrim (depending on numbers) whilst finding out about the history of Walsingham and explore the grounds of the original Abbey.
+Hear how it was sadly destroyed in 1538 by Henry VIII.
+Whilst visiting the Abbey, collect items in your Pilgrim bag that Pilgrims would have had and used many years ago.
+In the afternoon, we jump forwards in time to 1931 and hear how the present-day Shrine was established by Father Alfred Hope Patten.
+We tour the Shrine and discover why Pilgrims still visit this special place today and what they actually do here!
+Find out how the items collected in the morning are still used in the modern day Shrine.
+Light the candle, collected at the Abbey, in the special Holy House and fill the bottle with water from the Holy Well.
 Finally, take part in a short service of 'Sprinkling' with other Pilgrims.

-Walsingham Churches Trail KS2 RE/Art/Spirituality Focus
+Walsingham Church Trail KS2 RE Focus

 Take a wander around the village of Walsingham and discover 3 very different churches belonging to different Christian denominations.
 Visit the Methodist, Russian Orthodox and Roman Catholic Churches and find out how they are the same and yet very different!
 Consider the differences in beliefs, architecture and styles of worship.
 Find out about how the Eucharist is celebrated in different ways.
 In the afternoon, explore the Anglican Shrine Church, which is different again!
 Whilst touring the Shrine, find out why pilgrims visit Walsingham and what they do there.
 Light a candle in the Holy House and take part in a short service of 'Sprinkling' with other Pilgrims.